ZappyMonster/Colorant/README.md

 ## Contributing

 contributions are welcome from the community, and if you have any suggestions or encounter any issues, please do not hesitate to open an [issue](https://github.com/hafyzwithawhy/Colorant/issues) in the repository and provide as much detail as possible.
-Additionally, if you find this project helpful or interesting, please consider giving it a STAR.
+Additionally, if you find this project helpful or interesting, please give it a ⭐.

 ## Disclaimer